Posted on

 And with every node coming online, it gets harder to take Bitcoin down.
 Which in return strengthens each and every one of us.
 A critical mass of NodeRunners is an unstoppable force, we don’t claim to know when that critical mass is reached, but it’s certainly not 18000.

 So, what to do now?
-Bust out your Raspberry Pis, RockPros, old Laptops, iMacs, PCs. whatever you have and get to work.
+Bust out your Raspberry Pis, RockPros, old Laptops, iMacs, Mini-PCs. whatever you have and get to work.
 Build a node, run it and learn how to connect to it.
 Do it before you need it!